mwlovell/web-sprint-challenge-single-page-applications/README.md

 - [ ] Toggle form component for gluten free crust
 - [ ] Turn form element sections into nested routes
 - [ ] Test more of the application with Cypress
-- [ ] Build UI for the eventuality of a network error when POSTing the order
+- [ ] Build UI for the eventuality of a network error when POSTingCongrats!
+Pizza is on it's way! the order
-- [ ] Add functionality to your order button that it leads to a Congrats!
-Pizza is on it's way! page **and** returns a database record of the whole order
+- [ ] Add functionality to your order button that it leads to a  page **and** returns a database record of the whole order

 ## FAQs